Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 to forget everything that's behind, and to strain every nerve to go after what lies ahead.

 I press on toward the finish line, where the prize waiting for me is the upward call of God

 by – Stuart H. Pouliot

 February 22, 2015

-world" ?
 How true!
-God does not gamble or roll the dice to see how things will turn out in a world created in His
+God does not gamble or roll the dice to see how things will turn out in a world created in His Son.
+For in

-Son.
-For in Him all things were created (Colossians 1:16).
-Not only this, but man was created to be in the image of
+Him all things were created (Colossians 1:16).
+Not only this, but man was created to be in the image of God and to

-Do you honestly believe that God went to the effort of creating the universe and earth that is suspended within it,
+Do we honestly believe that God went to the effort of creating the universe and earth that is suspended within it,

 not knowing how it will turn out or where it is heading?
 Did God place a bet on what will happen?
 Does it have a